 You are free to share this article under the Attribution 4.0 International license

-Microorganisms are defined as the small unicellular or multicellular organisms which need a favorable environment (relative humidity, temperature, pH level, O2 level, salinity, available nutrients, etc.) to grow and form the population.
-In the airborne, microorganisms do not present in a single body but assemble with other substances such as air, water droplets, fungal spores, pollen grains, organic or inorganic materials, etc., to establish a mixture called bioaerosol.
+Microorganisms are defined as the small unicellular or multicellular organisms which need a favorable environment (relative humidity, temperature, pH level, O2 level, salinity, available nutrients, etc.) to grow and form a population.
+In their airborne state, microorganisms do not present in a single body, but rather assemble with other substances such as air, water droplets, fungal spores, pollen grains, organic or inorganic materials to establish a mixture called bioaerosol.
 Bioaerosol may be carried away by the air then attach to the surface of the material where it begins its life cycle.
 Bioaerosol contains several biological substances that are possibly pathogenic and endanger human life (e.g., enveloped virus SARS-CoV-2 is the cause of coronavirus disease 2019).
 Therefore bioaerosol management is important.
 One possible way to manage the growth of microorganisms within bioaerosol is by controlling the relative humidity of the bioaerosol.
-Attachment of the bioaerosol on hydrophobic materials leads to the destruction of its structure through forces such as conformational re-arrangement of the surface tension and shear stress.
+Attachment of the bioaerosol to hydrophobic materials leads to the destruction of its structure through forces such as conformational re-arrangement of the surface tension and shear stress.
 It leads to the low water content in the bioaerosol concurrently with the high concentration of free H+, and hence assembles an acidic environment which does not support the growth of microorganisms.
-Torrefied biomass, namely, biochar, is a kind of hydrophobic product from the torrefaction process.
+Torrefied biomass, namely biochar, is a kind of hydrophobic product from the torrefaction process.
 Torrefaction is one of the thermochemical pathways to produce biochar, and has a temperature operating range of 200-300 °C. The excellence of this process is its capability to improve the character of the material from hydrophilic to hydrophobic.
-Biochar can be generated from raw or waste materials and can be applied on fomites, as well as building materials, filters, stationery, etc. It potentially reduces the growth of microorganisms by providing the surface physical contact.
+Biochar can be generated from raw or waste materials, and can be applied to fomites, as well as building materials, filters, stationery, etc. It potentially reduces the growth of microorganisms by providing the surface physical contact.

 Torrefaction is a mild pyrolysis process which has been widely explored for the pretreatment of biomass to increase its hydrophobicity.
 This process commonly occurs in a temperature range of 200-300 °C under an inert atmosphere such as nitrogen (N2), helium (He), or carbon dioxide (CO2).
 In terms of the physical characteristic, the excellence of the torrefaction process is its capability to improve the character of the material from hydrophilic to hydrophobic.
 The hydrophobic (Ancient Greek of hydro-phobos; Hydro for water and Phobos for fear) condition is where the material tends to not attract water.
-This circumstance is favorable to prevent microorganisms (e.g., the enveloped SARS-CoV-2 virus) from using the free water and to grow on the surface of the torrified product since it is hard for the water to attach to it.
+This circumstance is favorable for preventing microorganisms (e.g., the enveloped SARS-CoV-2 virus) from using the free water and from growing on the surface of the torrified product, since it is hard for the water to attach to it.
 To a certain extent, torrefaction is a low-cost and simple treatment technology for products with high hydrophobicity.

 STAY CONNECTED.
 SUBSCRIBE TO OUR NEWSLETTER.